HuySora/Unity-Style-Guide/README.md

 All non-boolean variable names must be clear, unambiguous, and descriptive nouns.

 ##### Case
-All variables use PascalCase unless they are: `public const string PublicKey = "My Public Key";`
+All variables use PascalCase: `public const string PublicKey = "My Public Key";`, unless they are:

 [local](#localvariables) which use camelCase: `string responsePublicKey;`